-Brief: Looking for best programming editors in Linux?
+Looking for the best text editors in Linux?
 Here’s a list of best code editors for Linux.
-The best part is that all of them are open source code editors.
+The best part is that all of them are free and open source software.

-If you ask the old school Linux users, their answer would be Vi, Vim, Emacs, Nano etc. But I am not talking about them.
-I am going to talk about new age, cutting edge, great looking, sleek and yet powerful, feature-rich best open source code editors for Linux that would enhance your programming experience.
+If you ask the experienced Linux users, their answer would be Vim, Emacs, Nano etc. No doubt these legendary editors are great but I am not talking about the old school, (primarily) terminal based text editors.
+I am going to talk about the new age, cutting edge, great looking, sleek and yet powerful, feature-rich best open source code editors for Linux that would enhance your programming experience.

 I use Ubuntu as my main desktop and hence I have provided installation instructions for Ubuntu based distributions.
 But this doesn’t make this list as best code editors for Ubuntu because the list is apt for any Linux distribution.
 Just to add, the list is not in any particular priority order.

 Some of the main features of Brackets code editor are: